kovacsmarkakos/my-wedding/README.md

-This is a website I created for my wedding.
+This is a website that I created for my wedding.

-Mobile first, responsive, single-page site.
+It is a mobile first, responsive, single-page site.

+Fonts:

+Colors: